Beyond Lose It & MyFitnessPal: Discover the Free App Revolutionizing Fitness Tracking

 • Blood Glucose/Blood Pressure Goals: Through Lose It Premium and MyFitnessPal Premium, people can enter their glucose or blood pressure measurements to monitor them.
 (This feature is particularly valuable for those with diabetes.)

-• Weekly Feedback Reports: What are better motivators than weekly feedback reports?
+• Weekly Feedback Reports: Weekly feedback reports are excellent motivators.
 Best of all, users can print them out as Excel files to have on hand.
 They can look them over if they’re considering giving up on weight loss.

 • Meal Planning: “You are what you eat,” as they say.
 These apps create meal plans predicated on an individual’s eating habits and recipes can be added to either’s meal plan.